efsa95/routine305/docs/METRICS.md

     - Firebase is notified when user attempts to create a workout but decides not to finish
 #### Retention
 #### CTR for an event on the Golden Path.
 This is done with Firebase Analytics custom event.

+####Task Success
+    - Firebase logs when a user starts but doesn’t finish a workout creation.
+    - Helps identify where users drop off during the creation process.

 <!-- At least one other metric specific to your app.
 Example :
     Average number of new ToDo tasks created per active user (those who login) each day reported daily for the past month; this is a way to measure the extent to which users are actually using the app. -->